richmartins/md2pdf-rapport/README.md

 This a template for a pretty conversion of a markdown written documentation to pdf on `MacOS`.

+All the knowledges comes from [here](https://pandoc.org/MANUAL.html#templates) and the insparation comes from [here](https://github.com/ponsfrilus/kata-manga)

 # Dependencies

     brew install mactex pandoc